typicalcold/External-Roblox-Radar/README.md

 **How to run**

-make sure both devices are in the same roblxo server
+make sure both devices are in the same roblox server

 Run the server.py FIRST

 Execute the lua script SECOND

+enjoy

 > **My discord server:** [https://discord.gg/GwKfkkZnQr](https://discord.gg/GwKfkkZnQr)